Passing the GED

 Making a time table and putting aside time to study, is a very good way to begin preparing for the exam.
 Allot as much time as you can to study, within reasonable limits.
 If you cannot set aside a lot of time for preparation, then make up your mind to take the exam a little later than when you had originally planned.
 On the other hand, don't study for prolonged periods.
 This will only make you tired and you may lose your motivation to study.

 2. Get a Study Buddy:

 There is nothing like the support and help of someone else who is taking the same exam as you.
-If you have a friend who is also planning to take the GED exam, ask him to study with you.
+If you have a friend who is also planning to take the test, ask him to study with you.
 You can discuss the topics that you have read, clear up each other's doubts and conduct mock tests.
-Having a study buddy can make passing the GED exam easier for both of you.
+Having a study buddy can make it easier to clear the exam for both of you.

 3. Use Good Study Materials:

-If you are able to join a prep course, then do so, as it will make passing the GED easier for you.
-Prep courses are usually designed by experts who know the strategies of passing the GED.
-If you decide to prepare on your own, then you will have to get a few good GED prep books.
+If you are able to join a preparatory course, then do so as it will make you clear the exam easier.
+Preparatory courses are usually designed by experts who know the strategies of succeeding in the test.
+If you decide to prepare on your own, then you will have to get a few good books.
 Make sure you get at least one book that covers all the aspects of the exam.
 Get additional books that focus on the areas that you experience difficulty with.